ravenprotocol/ravenverse/README.md

 Ravsock is a crucial component of RDF that facilitates both federated and distributed functionalities of the framework.

 It sits between the developer(who creates ops and writes algorithms) and the contributor who contributes the idle computing power.
-It's scheduling algorithm oversees the distribution and statuses of different Ops, Graphs and Subgraphs across multiple Clients.
+Its scheduling algorithm oversees the distribution and statuses of different Ops, Graphs and Subgraphs across multiple Clients.

     python3 run_ravsock.py